 Cognitive distortions are the product of core beliefs; they are specific types of dysfunctional, distorted, or negative thoughts that group or categorize automatic thoughts.
 Distortions seem to be true, but they are not based on sufficient evidence nor do they take into account alternative explanations.

-In counseling, psychotherapy, and couples counseling, identifying and modifying these distortions is therapeutically beneficial for personal and relationship wellness.
+In psychotherapy, individual counseling, and couples counseling Washington DC, identifying and modifying these distortions is therapeutically beneficial for personal and relationship wellness.
 What follows is a list of the most common cognitive distortions:

 1) All-or-nothing thinking (black and white thinking):

 One sees people or the world in absolutes (positive or negative extremes) while missing the middle ground (no gray areas).
 It is as if the internal dimmer switch is not being used.
 Language commonly used includes “never,” “always,” and leads to extreme feelings.

 One either blows things out of proportion, or shrinks them.
 A few examples of this language may include “no one is interested or cares about me,” “I won’t be okay alone,” “I have cancer – it’s a disaster and my life is ruined.”

 People or things are put into categories.
 A negative event becomes a negative pattern – “this always happens to me.”